griffithlab/rnaseq_tutorial_wiki/Proposed-Improvements.md

 There a some nice slides/concepts that we could borrow from the BaseSpace Demo slides (see Obis ~/Dropbox Teaching/CSHL/2015/Workshop-CSHL-RNA-Seq-Metagenomics.pdf).

 ### Create a genome reference free analysis module.
-Can expand on the current Kallisto exercise.
+- Expand on the current Kallisto exercise.
+- Add Sleuth for DE
+- Consider adding Salmon as an alternate to Kallisto?

+### Create a new gene fusion discovery module
+- Try Pizzly

 ### Add more content on downstream analysis
 For example, pathway analysis of RNA-seq data, clustering, etc.